-The colonial General Assembly established the town of Beverley upriver from Richmond at the beginning of the James River fall line.
+The colonial General Assembly established the town of Beverley upriver from Richmond at the beginning of the James River fall line.26

-The colonial General Assembly moved the Henrico County seat from Varina to Richmond.
+The colonial General Assembly moved the Henrico County seat from Varina to Richmond.27

 Recognizing the industrial potential for the falls to power numerous mills, William Byrd III divided the water rights along the James River between Richmond and Manchester.
-Among the major water-powered industrial facilities on the river were the Virginia Manufactory of Arms (1808), Belle Isle Iron Works (1818), and Tredegar Iron Works (1836).
-Flower, cotton, and paper mills also were eventually established on the riverfront.
+Among the major waterpowered industrial facilities on the river were the Virginia Manufactory of Arms (1808), Belle Isle Iron Works (1818), and Tredegar Iron Works (1836).
+Flour, cotton, and paper mills were also eventually established on the riverfront.28

-From the late 18th century into the 1860s, "Richmond was the cultural, political, and financial capital of Virginia and served as the hub of the state's developing railroad network as well as an important port, in part, due to the success of the James River and Kanawha Canal," for which construction began in 1785.
+From the late 18th century into the 1860s, "Richmond was the cultural, political, and financial capital of Virginia and served as the hub of the state's developing railroad network as well as an important port, in part, due to the success of the James River and Kanawha Canal,"29 for which construction began in 1785.